-Cut from the same cloth, will include a swap/installation/live event at M7 (Abdullah Bin Thani St, Msheireb).
-After the event, all clothes will be given away or mechanically recycled.
+Cut from the same cloth explored recycling it as a metaphor for the power of reinvention.
+It included a swap/installation/live event at M7 (Abdullah Bin Thani St, Msheireb).
+During the event, all clothes were given away, those left were mechanically recycled.

-The project team will collect used clothes from our communities, use them as the basis of an installation for the live event, and interact with the public during the live event.
-After the event, the clothes will be donated, re-used or recycled as part of an exciting garment-to-garment recycling programme.
+The project team collected used clothes from our communities, used them as the basis of an installation for the live event, and interacted with the public during the event.
+Afterwards, the clothes were donated, re-used or recycled as part of an exciting garment-to-garment recycling programme.

 Concept statement: